- Home

 D. Museum (Daiichi Museum)

-A glass art museum that opened in May 1997 with the aim of being a different kind of art museum.
+A fine arts museum with the foremost glass collection in the Chubu region A glass art museum that opened in May 1997 with the aim of being a different kind of art museum.
 The permanent exhibition is made up of Arts Nouveau pieces, including pieces by late 19th century artist Emile Galle that were shown at the world fair, and powerful works by Dale Chihuly, the foremost pioneer of modern glass art and America's first Living National Treasure.
 Get a taste of each of these cultures through works by contemporary and modern masters.
 There are also special exhibitions and introductions of up-and-coming artists from around the world.
 See More